» Academic Probation Frequently Asked Questions (FAQ)

 Undergraduates are removed from academic probation and restored to good standing upon achieving a 2.00 GPA in both their term and cumulative GPA at Chapman.

-Students on academic probation are limited to 14 credits.
-If a student is enrolled in more than 14 credits and does not drop courses before the deadline date indicated in their probation letter, the Office of the Registrar will drop the last class the student registered for via my.chapman.edu.
+Students on academic probation are limited to 14 or 16 credits, depending on their cumulative GPA.
+If a student is enrolled in more than 14/16 credits and does not drop courses before the deadline date indicated in their probation letter, the Office of the Registrar will drop the last class the student registered for via my.chapman.edu.

-All undergraduate students on academic probation will have an advising hold placed on their account that will only be lifted after the student has met with their academic advisor.
-The advisor will review the probation policies, grading, success strategies, and available resources in a group or individual setting, and will ask the student to sign a probation agreement.
-Some students may be asked to repeat courses, seek tutoring and/or schedule follow up appointments with their advisor.
+All undergraduate students on academic probation will have an advising hold placed on their account that will only be lifted after the student has met regularly with their academic advisor.
+In these meetings the advisor will review the probation policies, grading, success strategies, and available resources in an individual setting, and will co-sign a probation agreement with the student.
+Some students may be asked to repeat courses, seek tutoring, and schedule mentoring appointments with a probation peer mentor.

 Yes.
 In fact, this is the quickest way to improve your GPA.
 When repeating courses, the original grade will remain on the transcript, but only the higher grade will be used in the GPA calculation.
 You should meet with your advisor to discuss specific course requirements.
 See the Repeating Courses page for more specific information.